kubernetes/enhancements/keps/sig-apps/5440-mutable-job-pod-resource-updates/README.md

 - When feature gate is disabled and a job is suspended, mutations are not allowed.
 - When a running job is suspended, mutations will be allowed.

+The test cases are implemented as part of the [TestUpdateJobPodResources](https://github.com/kubernetes/kubernetes/blob/a66a59fc6fc0e7393e0f7e65f1bbbafd32f29ebe/test/integration/job/job_test.go#L4291).
+This function covers the following use cases:
+- suspended job, feature gate enabled, update resources
+- non-suspended job, feature gate enabled, update resources
+- suspended job, feature gate disabled, update resources
-An integration test will be added to verify the behavior of PodReplacementPolicy with `Failed` and this feature.
+- started then suspended job, feature gate enabled, update resources An integration test will be added to verify the behavior of PodReplacementPolicy with `Failed` and this feature.
 In this case, a running job will be suspended and the pods will go to a terminating state.
 If `PodReplacementPolicy` is set to `False`, a user should be able to change the resources on the Job but a pod will only be created once the terminating pods are removed.
 The new pods should have the resized resource.

+The PodReplacementPolicy tests have been implemented as part of the [TestMutablePodResourcesWithPodReplacementPolicyFailed](https://github.com/kubernetes/kubernetes/blob/a66a59fc6fc0e7393e0f7e65f1bbbafd32f29ebe/test/integration/job/job_test.go#L5301)

+Job integration tests can be found in [integration master test grid]([integration master](https://testgrid.k8s.io/sig-release-master-blocking#integration-master).

+Triage shows no issues with the job integration tests[triage search](https://storage.googleapis.com/k8s-triage/index.html?date=2026-01-20&job=ci-kubernetes-integration-master).

+#### MutableSchedulingDirectivesForSuspendedJobs

+There was a second feature gate introduced for this feature and integration tests were also covered.

+This test covers the updating scheduling directives on jobs that were suspended and resumed.
+The test is covered under [TestMutableSchedulingDirectivesForSuspendedJobs](https://github.com/kubernetes/kubernetes/blob/a66a59fc6fc0e7393e0f7e65f1bbbafd32f29ebe/test/integration/job/job_test.go#L4610C6-L4610C53).

 #### e2e tests

+These will be implemented on beta promotion and will be linked

 - When a job is suspended with feature gate enabled, resources are able to be mutated.
 - When a running job is suspended, mutations are also allowed.